MatheusFelizardo/saidinhas-backend/README.md

 On this project I used laravel and mysql to practice concepts like routes, api, deployment and database.

-Still in development:

-<strong>Next backend step</strong>:

-- ~~feature: login (It's already configurated but I will need to make some database updates)~~ Done 21/06/23
-- ~~feature: connection between expense and user in the database~~ Done 22/06/23
-- ~~feature: profile picture for the users~~ Done 23/06/23
-- ~~feature: create route to update user infos~~ Done 25/06/23
-- feature: category for expenses
-- feature: filters (by category, low to high and high to low)
-- feature: return data to create the chart comparing the expenses in the last 3 months
-- feature: selected currency to the user
-- bug: route update user is not working after change method to put or path

 ## Requirements
 - php (tested in the version 8.2)
 - composer (tested in version 2.2.9)